List of cults of personality: Yemen

-There was an extensive personality cult around the former President Ali Abdullah Saleh during his tenure that increased with supporters giving credit to Saleh for the unification of Yemen, displaying him as the astute defender of Arab nationalism as Chairman of Yemen's long-time sole legal party, the General People's Congress and as a valiant defender of Yemen in military uniform with opulent field marshal shoulderboards.
+Until the Yemeni revolution in 2011, there was a personality cult around the former President Ali Abdullah Saleh during his tenure that increased with supporters giving credit to Saleh for the unification of Yemen, displaying him as the defender of Arab nationalism as Chairman of Yemen's long-time sole legal party, the General People's Congress and as a defender of Yemen in military uniform with field marshal shoulderboards.

 Zaire

 Mobutu Sese Seko used his cult of personality to create a god-like public image of himself in Zaire, which today is the Democratic Republic of the Congo.
 Mobutu created a totalitarian state, amassed massive wealth for himself and presided over the economic deterioration of his country and human rights abuses.